parthvikawa/Drone-PDP-PCB-Design/README.md

 Acknowledgments
 This design was created using Proteus software, and the author would like to acknowledge the support of Labcenter Electronics and the open-source hardware community.

+For questions, comments, or suggestions, please feel free to contact me at :

 Email: mailto:parthvikawa467@gmail.com

 LinkedIn: https://www.linkedin.com/in/parthvi-kawa-007bb0302?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app